Yawiphon19042548/Yawiphon19042548/README.md

 Faculty of Computer Enginering
 ------------------------------

-* 🌍  I'm based in I'm based i bangkok
+* 🌍  I'm based in I'm based i Surat Thani
 * ✉️  You can contact me at [IG:kaxwpaya\_](mailto:IG:kaxwpaya_)
 * 🚀  I'm currently working on [Faculty of Computer Enginering students at RSU](http://rsu)